The Way of the Fist: "Iron Fist" edition

 On November 22, 2010, the album was reissued again as a deluxe box set entitled The Way of The Fist: Iron Fist Edition.
 This version features new artwork, a documentary DVD, The Legend of The Fist Vol. 1, music videos for "The Bleeding", "Never Enough" and "The Way of the Fist", a bonus CD with 11 B-sides and rarities, trading cards, and an exclusive poster and calendar.
-One of the tracks on disc two "From Out of Nowhere" was originally played live.
+One of the tracks on disc two, the Faith No More cover "From Out of Nowhere", was originally played live.
 They later recorded it and released it on the second disc.

-15th Anniversary Re-Recorded Version
+15th anniversary re-recorded version

 Five Finger Death Punch are planning on re-recording The Way of the Fist along with their ninth studio album being recorded.
-With their ninth studio album AfterLife having released on August 19, 2022, the re-recorded version of The Way of the Fist may debut in 2024.
+With their ninth studio album AfterLife having released on August 19, 2022, the re-recorded version of The Way of the Fist was supposed to debut in 2024, but it missed the release.